economicnetwork/archon/README.md

 # Archon

-General trading framework
+General trading framework.
+Exchanges are abstracted as a broker interface The broker mediates requests from strategies.

+The stack is managed through docker (python, mongo, rabbitmq)

-* install
+## install

 python3
 pip3 install -r requirements.txt